We live in an era of souped-up super-creams promising complexion transformation, one cream does all if you can multi-task, so can your cream!

 1. What is its activation level and irritation level, now make the peptide concentration in- between them.

-3. Support the peptides benefits therefore supporting collagen production.
+3. Support the benefits of the peptides, therefore, supporting collagen production.

 To achieve this we need to add: